ant-design/pro-chat/src/ProChat/index.en-US.md

 :::warning

-All initialization props such as `initialChats` need to be moved from `ProChat` to `ProChatProvider`
+All initialization props such as `initialChatsList` need to be moved from `ProChat` to `ProChatProvider`

 :::